-Karen Brewer from the Baby Sitters Club.
-She was annoying, rude, a know-it-all prone to causing trouble because of it... but never got called out on her behavior because she was a self-admitted Author Avatar for the kind of "bright, imaginative" kid the author had always wanted to be.
+- Karen Brewer from the Baby Sitters Club.
+She's annoying, rude, and a know-it-all prone to causing trouble because of it... but never gets called out on her behavior because she's a self-admitted Author Avatar, being the kind of "bright, imaginative" kid the author had always wanted to be.
 Thus Karen even gets her own spin-off series, which also got its own spin-off.
 Except apparently the author was pretty much alone in her desire; it'd be hard to find even one fan of the series that actually viewed Karen in a positive light.

-While Karen Traviss didn't create the Mandalorians, she did make them into a Mary Suetopia with plenty of exposition.
+- While Karen Traviss didn't create the Mandalorians, she did make them into a Mary Suetopia with plenty of exposition.
 You'd think that she points out the He Who Fights Monsters aspect of the Jedi making clones to fight their wars would go in her favor, but with how perfect the Mandalorians are, it doesn't.
 And while other authors agree that yeah, the race of Badass Normal Proud Warrior Race Guys are pretty cool, Traviss seldom manages to write a book without shilling the Mandalorians and their moral superiority to the Jedi.
 The fact that many Mandalorians kill people for money and that the Jedi literally didn't have much of a choice in using the clones is never brought up.

-Todd Reeve in "Decision at Doona".
-An anti-social six year old who knew everything.
+- Todd Reeve in "Decision at Doona".
+An anti-social six-year-old who knew everything.
 Once he got out of the over-populated corridors of Earth and into the wild of Doona he was such a "natural genius" he was practically a Messiah.
 It was pretty blatantly clear that the author adored him, as he was talked up by everyone (except his father!) as being spectacular.
 Perhaps not coincidentally, he has the same name as the author's son.